 A provisional translation from German original (LINK), by DvG

-Origin and significance were unknown to the trader.
+Origin ( LUBA?) and significance were unknown to the trader.
+Origin might be of minor relevance, he said.
 But the person has a strong charisma, regardless of the feeding marks, so it’s a work of art!
 Care and abrasion over a long period of time let the undamaged parts of the surface shine discreetly.
 So it has been a cult object!